Demography (thousands): 16,318.9

-- Approximately 95% of key sectoral policies relating to environment and natural resources (e.g. agriculture, health, mining, energy and transport) in the third CSCRP (2012-2017) have been “greened” and the greening process is being embedded in national coordination mechanisms through the formation of a pool of national experts along with the elaboration of a methodological guide for policy greening processes.
-Moreover, legal arrangements for institutionalizing the use of a Strategic Environmental Assessment approach to green policy documents is being put in place.
+- Approximately 95% of key sectoral policies relating to environment and natural resources (e.g. agriculture, health, mining, energy and transport) in the third CSCRP (2012-2017) have been “greened” and the greening process is embedded in national coordination mechanisms through the formation of a pool of national experts along with the elaboration of a methodological guide for greening policy processes.
+Legal arrangements for institutionalizing the use of a strategic environmental assessment for “greening” policy documents are at an advanced stage.

-- The government of Mali’s 2013 plan for sustainable recovery identifies integration of environmentalism into policies and strategies as one out of 12 priority themes for immediate support.
+- The government of Mali’s 2013 plan for sustainable recovery identified the integration of environment into policies and strategies as one of the 12 priority themes for immediate support.
 This was also mirrored in the UN Development Assistance Framework (UNDAF)